gitacoco/dvia-2019/2.mapping-quantities/process/README.md

 #### Sketch 2: the Relationship Between the Estimate of Above-ground Bomb's Explosive Power and the Atmospheric 􏰈􏰈Carbon-14 Content
 ![illustrative images](./2_MergingDataSketch.jpg)

-## Week 8 Assignment （Due Oct 30)
+### 6/ Code-based Exploration
-An updated version based on the sketch of last week.
+To support a better comparison between two diagrams, I made an updated version based on the sketch of last week.
+I took apart them into two charts with the *sharing time axis*.
 ![illustrative images](./bombcurve_update.jpg)

 ## Week 9 Assignment （Due Nov 6)